Aiden-Peace300/c0723-code-solutions/dom-events/dom-events-quiz-notes.md

   element.addEventListener('click', handleClick());
   ```

-  Snippet 1 correctly sets up the event listener to execute the handleClick function when the 'click' event happens on the element.
+  Snippet 1 (REFERENCE TO FUNCTION) correctly sets up the event listener to execute the handleClick function when the 'click' event happens on the element.

-  Snippet 2 incorrectly invokes the handleClick function immediately and assigns its return value (if any) as the event listener, which is likely not the desired behavior for event handling.
+  Snippet 2 (CALLING FUNCTION IMMEDIATELY) incorrectly invokes the handleClick function immediately and assigns its return value (if any) as the event listener, which is likely not the desired behavior for event handling.

 ## Notes